carney2490/jakelrthw/README.md

-This is a repository where I collect the Learn Ruby The Hard Way exercises.
+This is a repository where I collect the Learn Ruby The Hard Way exercises I have done.